WAVI-ice-sheet-model/WAVIhpc/CONTRIBUTING.md

 and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation
-The `WAVIhpc` documentation can always be improved, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+The `WAVIhpc` documentation can always be improved, please feel encouraged to use the "edit this page on Github" feature.

 ### Add new cases
 Adding further test cases, in addition to MISMIP, MISOMIP etc. would be very welcome, and enable others to easily run your WAVI ensembling scenarios.